 Marty Cagan: Making Products Customers Love

 Marty Cagan is one of the product leaders from whom I draw the most inspiration.
 He’s developed products at Netscape, AOL and eBay.
-(Oh, and a little company called HP) I participated on a panel with him and saw him speak at Georgia PDMA in 2011, and am delighted that one of his talks is posted online from MindTheProduct 2012.
+(Oh, and a little company called HP) We were co-panelists at the Georgia PDMA’s annual Summit in 2011, and am delighted that one of his talks is posted online from MindTheProduct 2012.

 In this 45 minute talk, Cagan reviews his Top 10 tips for building products customers love.
 Much of this is in Cagan’s book Inspired, but if you’ve never heard Marty speak, this presentation is well worth the time.
 I’ve noted a few of my personal highlights below the video.